MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/quickstart-go.md

 # CustomerIntent: As a developer, I want to learn the basics of the Go library so that I can build applications with Azure Cosmos DB for NoSQL.
 ---

-# Quickstart: Azure Cosmos DB for NoSQL library for Go
+# Quickstart: Use Azure Cosmos DB for NoSQL with Azure SDK for Go

 [!INCLUDE[Developer Quickstart selector](includes/quickstart/dev-selector.md)]

-Get started with the Azure Cosmos DB for NoSQL client library for Go to query data in your containers and perform common operations on individual items.
-Follow these steps to deploy a minimal solution to your environment using the Azure Developer CLI.
+In this quickstart, you deploy a basic Azure Cosmos DB for Table application using the Azure SDK for Go.
+Azure Cosmos DB for Table is a schemaless data store allowing applications to store structured table data in the cloud.
+You learn how to create tables, rows, and perform basic tasks within your Azure Cosmos DB resource using the Azure SDK for Go.

 [API reference documentation](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/data/azcosmos) | [Library source code](https://github.com/Azure/azure-sdk-for-go/tree/main/sdk/data/azcosmos#readme) | [Package (Go)](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/data/azcosmos) | [Azure Developer CLI](/azure/developer/azure-developer-cli/overview)